The estimated reading time for this post is 311 seconds

 Many of my first jobs in the big city of Des Moines, Iowa were secured through temporary staffing agencies.
 I find the benefit of staffing agencies invaluable!
 From a personal perspective, working for a staffing agency really helped me to develop my career.
 Here’s a link to an article of the benefits of staffing agencies from a business point of view.

 Specifically, at this time in my life in 1984-85, I started employment through Kelly Services.
-I worked at many businesses, mostly in downtown Des Moines, but also at businesses in other areas of the city for about a year.
-I worked around a variety of people, and in diverse environments.
+I worked at many businesses, mostly in downtown Des Moines, but also at businesses in other areas of the city, working with a variety of people, and in diverse environments.
 It was great!

 The clerical skills I used (and greatly enhanced on the job) to help these companies included ~ 95 words per minute typing speed, (can’t quite reach that speed anymore!), reception responsibilities such as greeting clientele, answering phones, taking messages, filing, and other general secretarial office procedures.
 Again, it was great!